Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

-The singer and actor will study the fundamentals of cooking with socially distanced instruction from 11 grasp cooks
+The singer and actor will be taught the fundamentals of cooking with socially distanced instruction from 11 grasp cooks

 LOS ANGELES — A TV-staple is coming to finish, which new Disney movie Tom Hanks may play an enormous position in very quickly, and Selena Gomez is studying one thing new in the course of the pandemic.
 These are the highest headlines round Hollywood.